smkulka6/smkulka6/docs/Component_Selection.md

 ---

-## 4. Water Generator Turbine (Used as a Motor)
+## 4. Motor Pump

-In my design, I am repurposing a water generator turbine to function as a bidirectional motor.
+In my design, I am repurposing a Motor Pump to function as a bidirectional motor.
 This choice is based on the need for a compact, efficient motor with built-in water resistance, making it ideal for my application.

 ### Component Option